-Toys may be brought to school for show-and-tell if the teacher approves, but may not be taken outside.
+Toys may only be brought to school with prior teacher approval.
+Toys may not be taken outside.
 No electronic devices are allowed at school unless approved by the teacher.

 Buying, Selling, Trading Prohibited at School and on the Bus

 Individual students are not allowed to sell, buy, or trade items (including but not limited to trading cards such as baseball, basketball, football, Digimon, Yu-Gi-Oh, Duel Master, Harry Potter, Pokemon) at school or on the bus.
 School groups and community-wide non-profit youth groups may sell and deliver items at school only with prior approval from the principal.